 - do some research beforehand if there are gaps in your knowledge - especially so that you understand the job, the role of the section and the role of the council

-- think about any questions that you might want to ask at interview and keep a note of them in case you need to refer to them when you are in the interview
+- think about any questions that you might want to ask at interview and keep a note of them in case you need to refer to them

 - arrive a few minutes early so that you have time to compose yourself